owncloud/ios-app/KNOWN_ISSUES.md

 Michael:
 - [x] Account deletion by swipe doesn't work
 - [x] Crash searching for accounts to share with
-- [ ] Certificate warning when an account refers to a mix of hostnames
+- [x] Certificate warning when an account refers to a mix of hostnames
+- [ ] UI rendering picking an account for photo uploads on iPhone: prompt full length, button super-compressed.

 ## File Provider
 - dragging an entire space on top of another starts a full copy of the space, which eventually fails halfway through